Accessibility information

 Space accessibility

-• Unfortunately, Kiki Queer Bar is not wheelchair accessible.
+• Unfortunately, Kiki Queer Bar and Bar 22 are not wheelchair accessible.

-• Access to Kiki main floor (bar and dancing area): 20 steps with handrail
+• Access to Kiki second floor (main floor, bar and dancing area): 25 steps with handrail

-• Access to Kiki second floor (bar, lounge and bathroom): 15 steps with handrail from main floor
+• Access to Kiki third floor (bar, lounge and bathroom): 15 steps with handrail from main floor

 Sitting accommodation

-• On the second floor, few seats available: cushioned couches, chairs.
+• On the third floor, few seats available: cushioned couches, chairs.

 Light and sound stimuli & crowd density

-• Loud DJ music with lights, haze, and stroboscopic effects.
+• At Kiki: loud DJ music with lights, haze, and stroboscopic effects.

-• Dense dance floor on the first floor, less dense on the second floor
+• At Kiki: Dense dance floor on the main floor, less dense on the third floor

 Bathroom

-• Non-gendered stalls and urinals on second floor
+• Kiki: Non-gendered stalls and urinals on the third floor

 Others

-• We encourage our Top-Off! party guests to take their tops off; as such partial non-sexual nudity will be common at our Top-Off party.
+• We encourage our Top-Off! party guests to take their tops off; as such partial non-sexual nudity will be common at our Top-Off party at Kiki.

 Saturday Sky Lagoon visit